Tampa Terminal Subdivision: History

 The Hooker's Point Lead and track leading to the Clearwater Subdivision was originally built by the Tampa Northern Railroad in 1908.
 In 1912, the Atlantic Coast Line, Seaboard Air Line, and the Tampa Northern Railroads jointly built Tampa Union Station to consolidate passenger operations in Tampa at a single location.
 The Atlantic Coast Line's previous depot (built by the South Florida Railroad) was located on the east side of the intersection of Ashley and Madison Streets.
 The Seaboard Air Line's depot (built by the FC&P Railroad) was located at the intersection of Franklin and Whiting Streets.
 The Seaboard Air Line acquired the Tampa Northern in 1912.

 The AZA line south to East Tampa was built in 1918 by the Tampa Southern Railroad, a subsidiary of the Atlantic Coast Line.
 The control point "TS" at the north end of the line is a reference to the Tampa Southern.

 The Atlantic Coast Line and Seaboard Air Line merged in 1967 becoming the Seaboard Coast Line Railroad, which brought all tracks in Tampa under a single owner.
 After the merger, Yeoman Yard was retained as the main classification yard for Tampa while Uceta Yard became an intermodal facility as it is today.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.

-The S Line route from Gary to Tampa Union Station was removed in the 1990s, after Amtrak discontinued service to St. Petersburg in 1984.
+The S Line route from Gary to Tampa Union Station was removed in the late 1980s, after Amtrak discontinued service to St. Petersburg in 1984.
 Track south of Tampa Union Station to Old Tampa Yard continued to serve an Ardent Mills flour mill in Downtown Tampa until 2022, when the mill was relocated to Port Redwing.
 Old Tampa Yard and remaining track along Meridian Avenue to Tampa Union Station was removed in 2023.